-Once considered an extinct language Ngun Kungarakany like the Pheonix has risen out of the ashes, revived, and, ready to be spoken in its full glory.
+Once considered an extinct language Ngun Kungarakany has risen out of the ashes like the Pheonix, revived, and, ready to be spoken in its full glory.

 “Aborigines identify themselves by the language they speak and this gives them certain dignity and significance as a special group of peovple.

 As for us, it settles the matter of who we are, then we should move on to what we can do in the future”.

 The revival of Ngun Kungarakan first began in the 1970s when Senior Kungarakan Elder Ida Koormundum Bishop started documenting and researching the Kungarakan language.
 In a promise to her mother Margaret Poordjetpudjen Edwards, Koormundum made it her lifelong commitment to record and document the language.

-In 2000, Koormundum self-publish a Lexicon of Ngun Koongurrukun: Speak Koongurrukun, a collection culminating over 30 years of and many thousands of miles in between to realise her dream and her promise to her mother.
-This enormous body of work was Koorundum’s Ngirrwut, a transference of knowledge to be understood from its own cultural basis, and the very essence of Koongurrukun identity.
+In 2000, Koormundum self-published a Lexicon of Ngun Koongurrukun: Speak Koongurrukun, a collection culminating over 30 years and many thousands of miles in between to realise her dream and promise to her mother.
+This enormous body of work was Koorundum’s Ngirrwut, a transference of knowledge to be understood from its own cultural basis, the very essence of Koongurrukun identity.

-While it is acknowledged other Kungarakany people embarked on their own language journey, these clusters of language work were not easily accessible or consolidated as an entire series .
-Koormundum’s published book Ngun Kungarakan awakened the language and made it tangible for those to keep pursuing the dream of reviving this ancient and complex language.
+While it is acknowledged other Kungarakany people embarked on their own language journey, these clusters of language work were not easily accessible or consolidated as an entire series.
+Koormundum’s published book Ngun Kungarakan has awakened the language and made it tangible for Kungarakan people to learn and revive this ancient and complex language.

-The Kungarakany language resources are due to be released soon, but, here is a taste of what is to come.
+The Kungarakany language resources are due to be released soon and here is a taste of what is to come.
 Arrakany tjaput wudjarmem

 Kungarakan descendants now number in the hundreds despite several recorded tragic incidences early last century.
 These dark days in Kungarakan history in which men, women and children were killed.